edamontology/edam-browser/paper.md

 - OLS provides only the possibility to contact the authors through email.
 - WebProtégé allows an ontology owner to share his ontology with a link, giving authenticated users the possibility to discuss terms through conversation threads.

-##### Criteria 6 "Use edited version of EDAM"
+##### Criteria 6 - "Use edited version of EDAM"

 It can be convenient for ontology authors to publish a locally modified or development version of EDAM.
 Beyond the regular official releases of the EDAM ontology, the "in-development" version cannot be browsed with AberOWL, BioPortal nor OLS without a manual and public submission, or a local installation of one of these platforms.
 The publication of submitted releases is usually processed within a few hours.
 WebProtégé, however, allows to upload any ontology, and within seconds it is possible to browse and edit it.

-##### Criteria 7 "Local installation"
+##### Criteria 7 - "Local installation"

+All of the considered systems can be installed locally, in one way or another:
-AberOWL can locally be [installed](https://github.com/bio-ontology-research-group/aberowl-meta), software requirements includes Redis, nodejs, npm, Groovy and Apache2.
+- AberOWL can locally be [installed](https://github.com/bio-ontology-research-group/aberowl-meta), software requirements includes Redis, nodejs, npm, Groovy and Apache2.
-BioPortal is available as a [virtual appliance](https://www.bioontology.org/wiki/index.php/Category:NCBO_Virtual_Appliance).
+- BioPortal is available as a [virtual appliance](https://www.bioontology.org/wiki/index.php/Category:NCBO_Virtual_Appliance).
-Installing locally OLS is [possible](https://www.ebi.ac.uk/ols/docs/installation-guide), software requirements includes Maven, Neo4J, MongoDB, Tomcat, Solr.
+- Installing locally OLS is [possible](https://www.ebi.ac.uk/ols/docs/installation-guide), software requirements includes Maven, Neo4J, MongoDB, Tomcat, Solr.
-WebProtégé can also be [installed](https://protegewiki.stanford.edu/wiki/WebProtegeAdminGuide) among with MongoDB and Tomcat.
+- WebProtégé can also be [installed](https://protegewiki.stanford.edu/wiki/WebProtegeAdminGuide) among with MongoDB and Tomcat.

-In all cases, these systems requires privileged (administrator-level) permissions to install them.
+In all cases, local installation of these systems requires privileged (administrator-level) permissions, and their lists of requirements are important.

-##### Criteria 8 "Integration of community usage"
+##### Criteria 8 - "Links to annotated resources"

-The presented platforms are generic ontology browser and as expected they do not provide links toward website using the EDAM ontology.
+The presented platforms are generic ontology browser and as expected they do not provide links towards various resources that use the EDAM ontology.

 ## Main functionalities

 In this section, we present how each feature of the previous section are addressed by the EDAM Browser.

-##### Criteria 1 and 2
+##### Criteria 1 and 2 - "EDAM is present and publicly available"

 The EDAM Browser is publicly available (criteria 1) and does not require authentication (criteria 2).

-##### Criteria 3
+##### Criteria 3 - "Display of multiple parents"

 Multiple parents are handled (see [for instance the link to the Phylogeny topic](https://ifb-elixirfr.github.io/edam-browser/#topic_0084)).
 In order to improve readability when a term is selected (1) all the term's positions are shown; and (2) all paths from the root node are highlighted.

 ![The term Phylogeny has two parents](paper_resources/topics_tree_phylogeny.png)

-##### Criteria 4
+##### Criteria 4 - "Can be integrated in external websites"

 The ability to integrate the EDAM Browser, and its tree representation is major requirement, in order to help third party websites promoting their resources when labeled with EDAM.
 Both the autocomplete input field and the tree visualization are re-usable.
 To highlight this statement we propose a dynamic [demo](https://ifb-elixirfr.github.io/edam-browser/demo.html) showing how it can be integrated, how the user can  interact with the tree, and how to programmaticaly interact with the tree in JavaScript.

-##### Criteria 5
+##### Criteria 5 - "Facilitate community contributions"

 Letting users contribute to the ontology improves acceptance by the community as a user propose changes to the ontology to fit his/her needs.
 By contribution, we mean correction of definitions, proposition of new synonyms, or even new terms.
 The EDAM Browser gives access to a form letting the user propose the changes and then format his/her changes in a github issue ready to be submitted by the user.